AleksaC/clippify/README.md

 ## Installation

-The recommended way to install the extension is through Web Store (currently pending review, link will be added as soon as it gets published).
+The recommended way to install the extension is through [Web Store](https://chrome.google.com/webstore/detail/clippify/ojdofoikeplghgcomajojeinnjniecld).
 You can also clone this repo and load it following the instructions found [here](https://developer.chrome.com/extensions/getstarted).
 By default the extension contains a hot-reload script that whether the source